lbsoftware-development/ForecastFusion/DIARY.md

 **Week 2 - 02/04/2024 (Bank Holiday)**

-Day 4 - Created new AzureTableStorageService to handle everything Azure Table Storage related (Yet to test)
+Day 4 - Created new AzureTableStorageService to handle everything Azure Table Storage related (Yet to test) Day 5 - Create new Table in Azure Table Storage with data to test new AzureTableStorageService and also implemented Result pattern to handle exceptions better